junqing-zhang/junqing-zhang.github.io/_pages/opportunities.md

 ## Postdoctoral fellowships

 The School of Computer Science and Informatics supports personal fellowship applicants and hosts researchers with these awards.
 Please [contact me](mailto:{{ site.email }}) if you would like to explore a fellowship application, and read the [School's fellowship guidance](https://www.liverpool.ac.uk/computer-science-and-informatics/fellowships/).
-These are competitive fellowship schemes, not advertised postdoctoral jobs.

 <div class="opportunities-columns" markdown="1">